aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

    verdi calcjob outputcat <PK>  # shows the output file of the calculation verdi calcjob res <PK>  # shows the parsed output

-**Exercise**: Here are a few questions you can now answer using these commands:
+**Exercise**: Here are a few questions you can now answer using these commands (try to check both the raw output and the parsed output)
  * What are the values of the various components of the spread :math:`\Omega_I`, :math:`\Omega_D`, :math:`\Omega_{OD}`?
  * How many Wannier functions have been computed?
  * Was there any warning?